-San Jose: The capital at first sight offers an energetic atmosphere with narrow streets, noisy vendors and tooting drivers.
-However below this surface you will find a more civilized city with quiet places to eat, drink and meet and multiple museums displaying everything from paintings and precious stones to colonization memories and archeological findings.
+The capital of San Jose at first sight offers an energetic atmosphere with narrow streets, noisy vendors and tooting drivers.
+However below this surface you will find a more civilized city with quiet places to eat, drink and meet and multiple museums displaying everything from paintings and precious stones to colonization memories and archaeological findings.

 In principle over 90% of the Costa Rica population is of Roman Catholic faith.
 Most church attendance takes place at christenings, funerals and marriages.
 The Caribbean coast population, consisting mostly of black people, tend to be Protestant, and there are of course a few other beliefs in San José, including a small Jewish community.